 By Bernard Trubowitz

-138 years ago, on October 20th, 1878, North Enders awoke to a neighborhood full of familiar, unchanging edifices in an ever-changing neighborhood.
+On October 20, 1878, North Enders awoke to a neighborhood full of familiar, unchanging edifices in an ever-changing neighborhood.
 One such structure was the Old North Church, its tall brick tower and white steeple only altered by the Great Gale of 1804.
 Shem Drowne’s golden weathervane still swung in the harbor breeze, and the ranks of tall arched windows still gazed down upon the narrow, crowded streets.
 But when the residents of the North End went to sleep that night, the unchanging façade of the church was forever altered by the quiet, unceremonious addition of a massive 10 foot three-inch-wide, six foot four inches tall, solid granite tablet permanently affixed forty-two feet above the pavement.
 Carved into its foot thick surface were six and eight-inch letters, proclaiming in a silent, yet stentorian text, the following words:

 The Signal Lanterns Of

 Displayed in the Steeple of This Church,

 For years since, countless people have photographed the tablet, craning their necks to gaze up at the words and pondering their meaning.
 It is as much a fixture of the church’s exterior as the steeple.
 The massive size and permanence of stone lend the words an air of authority; surely such an imposing inscription is a statement of indisputable fact.
 In fact, the wording of the tablet was anything but cut-and-dry and reflects how the battle between the history and legend of Paul Revere’s ride was already being fiercely debated less than twenty years after Longfellow’s famous poem immortalized the night of April 18, 1775.